harmonize-tools/socio4health/README.md

 ## Overview
 <p style="font-family: Arial, sans-serif; font-size: 14px;">
-  Package socio4health is an extraction, transformation, loading (ETL) and AI-assisted query and visualization (AI QV) tool designed to simplify the intricate process of collecting and merging data from multiple sources focusing in sociodemografic and census datasets from Colombia, Brasil and Peru, into a unified relational database structure.
+  Package socio4health is an extraction, transformation, loading (ETL) and AI-assisted query and visualization (AI QV) tool designed to simplify the intricate process of collecting and merging data 📊 from multiple sources focusing in sociodemografic and census datasets from Colombia 🇨🇴, Brazil 🇧🇷 and Peru 🇵🇪, into a unified relational database structure.
 </p>

 - Seamlessly retrieve data from online data sources through web scraping, as well as from local files.